KhiopsML/khiops-doc/docs/tutorials/introduction.md

 Below, we illustrate how Khiops enhances the stages of the well-known CRISP-DM process:

 - **Data Preparation**: Khiops works directly with raw data whether it is from a single table or a relational dataset with several tables.
-The feature enginnering and variable encoding steps are automated and our singular formalism guarantee we do not loss information (which happens when it is done manually).
+The feature engineering and variable encoding steps are automated and our singular formalism guarantee we do not loss information (which happens when it is done manually).
 - **Modeling**: Khiops automates the modeling process.
 No hyperparameter tuning is needed.
 - **Deployment**: Khiops models are production-ready.
 The platform’s efficient handling of large datasets ensures scalability, whether for batch processing or real-time applications.